AI-SysBio/REGIR/README.md

 &nbsp;

-The algorithm efficiency and accuracy lies in its rejection approach, whereby processes that include undesired reactions are computed and subsequently rejected.
-See the corresponding paper for details.
 With the current implementation, each distributions are characterised by their rate and a shape parameter as follow:

       Exponential:
           - rate: 1/mean